-Students who instigate fights but are not actively involved will be subject to disciplinary penalty.
-Instigating a fight is defined as carrying rumors, encouraging others to fight, and carrying information back and forth between individuals who are subsequently involved in a fight.
+Students who instigate fights, including social media, but are not actively involved will be subject to disciplinary penalty.
+Instigating a fight is defined as carrying rumors, encouraging others to fight, and carrying information back and forth between individuals, including the usage of social media, who are subsequently involved in a fight.

 AT THE DISCRETION OF THE ADMINISTRATOR, LEGAL CHARGES AGAINST PARTIES INVOLVED IN A FIGHT MAY BE PURSUED.
-WEAPONS to the health and safety of students, employees and visitors on the school district premises or property within the jurisdiction of the school district.
+WEAPONS

-The School Board believes weapons, other dangerous objects and look alikes in school district facilities cause material and substantial disruption to the school environment or present a threat
+The School Board believes weapons, other dangerous objects and look alikes in school district facilities cause material and substantial disruption to the school environment or present a threat to the health and safety of students, employees and visitors on the school district premises or property within the jurisdiction of the school district.